naufalhilmi12345/dataCode/Data Analysis/Brazilian E-Commerce Case/README.md

 - **data/** — Stores raw CSV files with all 9 tables.
 - **notebook/** — Stores code for data transformation and flat table preparation.

-## Dashboard Content

-The dashboard can be accessed at [Brazilian E-Commerce Case Dashboard](https://lookerstudio.google.com/reporting/cb59c434-958d-4613-a67c-b0b1cd75a798/page/Hr91D)